TenshouSu/Code-generator/README.md

-# Temperature with Average Calculation

-by using C and dht11 <br />
+# Temperature with Average Calculation by using C and dht11

 CHANGES: <br />